code-423n4/docs/awarding/judging-criteria/severity-categorization.md

 Loss of **unmatured** yield or yield in motion shall be capped to medium severity.

-## Approve Race Condition - NC or Invalid
+## Approve race condition - NC or Invalid

 - We have long rejected the finding as anything above NC
 - OZ has deprecated increaseAllowance and decreaseAllowance